-Community Alliance ProgramLike our Physician Alliance Program, Charlie's House Community Alliance Program works with groups in the Kansas City community who provide services and programs to families and have opportunities to offer our resources to their clients.Charlie's House works directly with community organization staff to determine the specific types of resources needed to better serve their clients, including safety devices.
-Groups like Headstart, Parents as Teachers, Great Circle, DCCCA, Samuel Rogers Clinics, and Operation Breakthrough are examples of the community groups we currently provide safety devices and education materials that they offer their clients.
+Community Alliance ProgramLike our Physician Alliance Program, Charlie's House Community Alliance Program works with groups in the Kansas City community who provide services and programs to families and have opportunities to offer our resources to their clients.Charlie's House works directly with community organization staff to determine the resources needed to serve their clients, including better safety devices.
+Groups like Headstart, Parents as Teachers, Great Circle, DCCCA, Samuel U. Rodgers Health Center, and Operation Breakthrough are examples of the community groups we currently provide safety devices and education materials they offer their clients.

 Safety Demonstration HouseLocated at 2425 Campbell St., Kansas City, MO, the Safety Demonstration House resembles a typical residential home.
-Inside, the areas with safety displays includes a nursery, bedroom, bathroom, kitchen, family area, laundry room, staircase, home office and garage.
-Interactive displays provide room-by-room illustrations of potential dangers to children and recommend preventive measures to mitigate those risks.A garage area provides safety information on vehicle safety for children and offers meeting space for community partners to use for educational workshops, parenting classes, infant CPR instruction, babysitting courses, safety fairs, and more.Tours are being offered at various times during the week.
-Families, healthcare professionals and community partners are invited to schedule a tour here: https://www.charlieshouse.org/events-and-programs
+The areas with safety displays include a nursery, bedroom, bathroom, kitchen, family area, laundry room, staircase, home office, and garage.
+In addition, interactive displays provide room-by-room illustrations of potential dangers to children and recommend preventive measures to mitigate those risks.A garage area provides safety information on vehicle safety for children.
+In addition, it offers meeting space for community partners for educational workshops, parenting classes, infant CPR instruction, babysitting courses, safety fairs, and more.Tours are being offered at various times during the week.
+Families, healthcare professionals, and community partners are invited to schedule a tour here: https://www.charlieshouse.org/events-and-programs.

-SDH Resource Center – offered at the end of the tour of the Safety Demonstration HouseCharlie's House provides safety education materials and devices in our SDH Resource Center.Through our community partners, we provide educational materials on a wide range of safety issues, injury and accident prevention and ways to make a home safe.
-These materials include information on home, fire, water, vehicle, and seasonal safety.
+SDH Resource Center – offered at the end of the tour of the Safety Demonstration HouseCharlie's House provides safety education materials and devices in our SDH Resource Center.Through our community partners, we provide educational materials on a wide range of safety issues, injury and accident prevention, and ways to make a home safe.
+These materials include home, fire, water, vehicle, and seasonal safety information.
 In addition, safety devices showcased during the tour are made available.
 All the materials and devices are provided at no cost.